 VA Loans: New Construction Loans vs. Existing Construction

-VA loans for new construction homes have different requirements than VA mortgages for existing construction purchases.
-In a troubled housing market, some lenders don’t see as much demand for new construction loans, and in today’s housing market some lenders have stopped issuing them altogether, waiting for the uncertainty to pass before taking a chance on new construction VA home loans.
+VA loans for new construction homes have different requirements than VA loans for existing construction purchases.
+In a troubled housing market, some lenders don’t see as much demand for new construction loans, but this trend is steadily improving.

-New construction loan rules normally don’t affect the buyer interested in purchasing existing construction property.
+The rules for new construction loans normally don’t affect the buyer interested in purchasing existing construction property.
 For example, new construction properties have specific rules about builder’s warranties.
-Existing construction homes are sold as-is–the buyer must insure the home they purchase meets their expectations.
+Existing construction homes are sold as-is–the buyer must ensure the home they purchase meets their expectations.

 Once a building has been purchased and occupied, it is no longer classified as “new construction” by the VA.
 A one-owner property is classified as existing construction regardless of how long the original ownership period lasted.
 If a buyer has a condominium built, for example, and suddenly needs to sell the home or have the loan assumed, even in the first year of ownership, once the VA borrower comes along and makes an offer, they are making an offer on existing construction.

 Even when the building seems brand new, the buyer should not neglect an independent home inspection by a qualified inspector.
 The trained eye of a professional may catch defects not addressed or repaired during the original building project.
 All existing construction loans should be treated the same regardless of how new or old the property may be.